helins/binf.cljc/README.md

 ## License

-Copyright © 2020 Adam Helinski
+Copyright © 2020 Adam Helinski and Contributors

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Licensed under the term of the Mozilla Public License 2.0, see LICENSE.